ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

     });
     ```

-* Testing the UI

-- The text that is rendered contains *Welcome*
-- We use a regular expression in the test
+* Testing the UI.
+The text that is rendered contains *Welcome*.
+We use a regular expression in the test

     ```typescript
     test('renders learn react link', () => {